Ząbkowice Śląskie: History

 In 1858, the town burned down and had to be rebuilt.
 On this occasion, the upper part of the 15th-century leaning tower was reconstructed in a straight manner.
 The town was a county seat from 1816 to 1945.
 From 1871 to 1918 it was part of the German Empire.
 In the final stages of World War II in 1945, a German-conducted death march of thousands of prisoners of several subcamps of the Auschwitz concentration camp passed through the town towards the Gross-Rosen concentration camp, and additionally some prisoners from the Nazi prison in Kłodzko were moved to the town.
 The town was not destroyed during the war.
 After Germany's defeat, the town again became part of Poland, and was renamed to its historic Polish name Ząbkowice, with the addition of the adjective Śląskie in 1946.
-The totality of its population was expelled in accordance with the Potsdam Agreement.
+The totality of its population was was expelled.
 Ząbkowice Śląskie was repopulated by Poles expelled from former Eastern Poland, annexed by the Soviet Union, as well as those arriving from central Poland.